rimstar.org Testatika 3kW Machine Sector Analysis

 How many sectors?

-In the Methernitha video there is are two sequences where the discs of the machine are NOT TURNING!
-One sequence shows the left side and the other the right side.
-The following composite photo is made up of snapshots of the two sequences put together along with some grafting so that an accurate sector count can be made.
-It appears as if there are 48 sectors (previous estimates by others said 50.)
-In fact, as you'll see from reading below, there are actually 288 sectors, organized into 48 groups and with 48 wire grids attached to the front of the sector groups.
+The following composite photo is made up of snapshots of two sequences put together along with some grafting so that an accurate sector count can be made.
+It appears as if there are 48 sectors (previous estimates by others said 50) or groups of sectors depending on your meaning for the word sector.
+With one meaning, as you'll see from reading below, there are actually 288 sectors, organized into 48 groups and with 48 wire grids attached to the front of the sector groups.

 Click on the photo to see the ungrafted version.